web3devs/stacks-bitcoin-api/README.md

 ## Coming soon
 This is an active work in progress.
 Future releases will include:
 - The call to `stacks-node-api` occasionally fails to retrieve the Stacks block height.
-There is an edge case condition that the binary search implementation is accounting for.
+There is an edge case condition that the binary search implementation isn't accounting for.
 Further analysis is needed to track this down.
 - A contract endpoint and supporting API code to pass a transaction as a decompacted tuple instead of as a compacted buffer.
 This will enable contracts that use this API to easily extract values from the contract without requiring an extra on chain invokation of a `parse-tx` function.
 - SeqWit transactions
 - Taproot transactions